• Home

 However, the visualization design has a couple of downsides.
 Check them out.

 Speedometer Charts consume a lot of space.
-And this is because you have to plot a chart for every key variable.
+This is because you have to plot a chart for every key variable.

 In the coming section, we’ll cover how to create a Speedometer (Gauge) Chart in Excel.